Omaam/astoroparticle/example/README.md

 ## Template

-We show the example where observation is powerlaw in xspec with the Poisson noise and transtions is vector autoregressive model with order of 1.
+We show the example where `observation` is powerlaw of xspec that are observed with the Poisson noise and `transitions` is vector autoregressive model that have the order of one.

 ```python
 import numpy as np